Fraud Blocker Change Your Name After Divorce in the UK | Official Name Change

 Changing Your Name After Divorce

 At Change My Name, we understand that divorce is a deeply personal transition.
-For many, changing your name is an important part of starting fresh.
+For many, changing your name is an important step in starting fresh and reclaiming your identity.

-Whether you’re reverting to your maiden name or choosing something new, our service makes the process fast, secure, and recognised throughout the UK.
+Whether you want to revert to your maiden name or choose a completely new name, our service makes the process fast, secure, and recognised throughout the UK.

 How to Change Your Name After Divorce

-If your marriage and divorce both took place in the UK, and you have the necessary documentation, you can usually revert to your maiden name using:
+If your marriage and divorce occurred in the UK, and you have the necessary documents, you may revert to your maiden name without a Deed Poll.
+You will need:

-- A signed declaration stating your intention to return to your maiden name
+• A signed declaration stating your intention to revert to your maiden name

 What If You’re Choosing a New Name?

-If you’re not reverting to your maiden name but want to take on a new surname entirely, a Deed Poll is essential.
-Our fast, secure application ensures your new identity is officially recognised.
+If you are not reverting to your maiden name and want to adopt a new surname, a Deed Poll is required.

 Changing Your Name on a UK Passport After Divorce